 Pros/Cons of leaving a Facebook group – Once you remove yourself from a Facebook group, you will no longer be listed as a member and you won’t receive the group notifications.
 This is nice because it can de-clutter your Facebook feed.
 The downside is that if you want to add yourself back to the group, you have to rejoin….letting everyone know you left in the first place.
 For a closed group, your request to join the Facebook group will have to approved once again.

-If you really want to remove yourself from a Facebook group, the steps for leaving a group are as follows:
+If you really want to remove yourself from a Facebook group, the steps for how to unfollow groups on fb or how to leave a fb group are as follows: